brianhouse/open_circuits/guide/micropython.md

 ### `sleep()`

 A particularly useful function is `sleep()`, which makes the microcontroller wait a moment.
 Because sensors and components can't always keep up with the speed of the processor, this is often adviseable to use in a loop between reading sensors.
-Sleep takes a parameter, which is the number of seconds to wait:
+Sleep takes a parameter, also known as an argument, which is the number of seconds to wait:
 ```py
 sleep(1) # wait one second
 ```